 The Labor Contract Law, which came into effect January 1, 2008, established more restrictions and increased costs for employers to dismiss employees under certain circumstances, including specific provisions relating to fixed-term employment contracts, non-fixed-term employment contracts, task-based employment, part-time employment, probation, consultation with the labor union and employee representative's council, employment without a contract, dismissal of employees, compensation upon termination and for overtime work, and collective bargaining.
-Under the Labor Contract Law, unless otherwise provided by law, an employer is obligated to sign a labor contract with a non-fixed term with an employee, if the employer continues to hire the employee after the expiration of two consecutive fixed-term labor contracts, or if the employee has worked for the employer for 10 consecutive years.
-Severance pay is required if a labor contract expires and is not renewed because of the employees, which became effective on January 1, 2008, employees who have served more than one year for an employer are entitled to a paid vacation for five to 15 days, depending on the employee's number of years of employment.
-Employees who waive such vacation day.
+Under the Labor Contract Law, unless otherwise provided by law, an employer is obligated to sign a labor contract with a non-fixed term with an employee, if the employer continues to hire the employee fafter the expiration of two consecutive fixed-term labor contracts, or if the employee has worked for the employer for I0 consecutive years.
+Severance pay is required if a labor contract expires and is not renewed because of the employer's refusal to renew or seeking to renew with less favorable terms.
+In addition, under the Regulations on Paid Annual Leave for Employees, which became effective on January 1, 2008, employees who have served more than one year for an employer are entitled to a paid vacation for five to 15 days, depending on the employee's number of years of employment.
+Employees who waive such vacation at the request of employers are entitled to compensation that equals to three times their regular daily salary for each waived vacation day.
 As a result of these new labor protection measures, our labor costs are expected to increase, which may adversely affect our business and our results of operations.
-It is also possible that the PRC government may enact additional labor-related legislations in the future, which would further increase our labor costs and affect our operations.
+It is also possible that the PRC government may enact additional labor-related legislations in the future, which would further increase our labor costs and affect our our pertains.